numbbo/workshops/sources-webpage/source/BBOB-2018/index.rst

 submission system (details will follow around the time the submission window opens on February 27, 2018).

-In order to finalize your submission, we kindly ask you to fill outside the form at http://numbbo.github.io/submit where you are supposed to provide a link to your data as well if this applies.
+In order to finalize your submission, we kindly ask you to fill in addition the form at http://numbbo.github.io/submit where you are supposed to provide a link to your data as well if this applies.
 To upload your data to the web, you might want to use https://zenodo.org/ which offers uploads of data sets up to 50GB in size or any other provider